- Get link

 Dr. Lena (Physiologist): “Our bodies evolved to move constantly, but modern life traps us in chairs.
 What we call rest is often biological shutdown.”

-Dr. Lena: “The brain literally gets less oxygen during prolonged sitting.
-Dopamine, norepinephrine, even serotonin slow down.”
+Dr. Lena: “Brain perfusion drops during prolonged sitting.
+Dopamine, norepinephrine, even serotonin slow.”

-Casey: “And that’s when people reach for sugar, caffeine, or scrolling to jolt the brain—when just 3 minutes of movement would work better.”
+Casey: “That’s when people reach for sugar, caffeine, or scrolling — when just 3 minutes of movement would work better.”

 Dr. Lena: “Micro-movements aren’t just workouts.
 They’re metabolic resets.”